Signs That Your Parents Are Emotionally Abusive Towards You

-Children, who are emotionally abused from a very young age, learn to shut down their feelings.
+The children, who are emotionally abused from a very young age, learn to shut down their feelings.
 It is one of the telltale signs of emotional abuse.
-Victims of emotional abuse are experts in disconnecting and withdrawing themselves from the outside world to help them cope with emotional or verbal abuse.
+Victims of emotional abuse are experts in disconnecting with all feelings and emotions inside them and withdrawing themselves from the outside world to help them cope with emotional or verbal abuse.

 The victims of emotional abuse use this ability to internalize and suppress their emotions in order to survive and cope.
-Suppressing emotions is very bad for our physical and psychological health and it results in mood swings, unexplained sadness and depression.
+Suppressing emotions is awful for our physical and psychological health and it results in mood swings, unexplained sadness, and depression.

-Unexpressed emotions take the form of recurring nightmares, results in low self-esteem, stress and cause high blood pressure, affect the heart and brain and even increases the risk of dying from certain forms of cancer.
+Unexpressed emotions can result in recurring nightmares, results in low self-esteem, stress and cause high blood pressure, affect the heart and brain and even increases the risk of dying of certain forms of cancer.

 According to research, parenting style during the first 3 or 4 years determines a child’s level of self-esteem.
 As an infant, he or she relies heavily on the feedback from his or her primary caregivers.
 A child’s sense of self is defined by what he or she is told and how he or she is treated in their childhood.

-When parents do not express love, affection and encouragement adequately, their children grow up emotionally immature, unconfident, insecure and fail to achieve their potential.
+When parents do not express love, affection, and encouragement adequately, their children grow up emotionally immature, unsure, insecure and fail to achieve their potential.
 Excessive criticism, withholding love and affection or placing excessive demands on the child, crushes and distorts their self-worth and confidence.

 Are you tired of being the “party pooper”?
 Do you find it difficult to think in a positively?
 If you always tend to focus on only the negative things, it could be the result of how your parents treated you as a child.